Gender Wars

 Gender Wars is a real-time tactics action game developed by The 8th Day and Sales Curve and published for DOS by GT Interactive and Sales Curve Interactive in 1996.
 A port for the PlayStation was in development but was cancelled.
+The game is set at an undetermined point in the future in which humanity is divided into two warring societies based on gender.

 Gameplay

 The player controls a squad leader and any of their members, as they kill enemies, destroy enemy facilities, or retrieve devices.
 However, the player will have to control each member at a time, as they have difficulty navigating by themselves.

 Plot

-In the future, after an era of "Political Correctness and equality", humanity is divided into two hostile factions.
-Each faction represents one of humanity's two genders, the Males (who are ruled by a Patriarch) and the Females (who are ruled by a Matriarch), both of which behave in stereotypical manners (for instance, the Males being crude and focusing too much on drinking beer, the Females being easily distracted by fashion-related merchandise), and which may try to eliminate each other and capture each other's rulers.
-Either faction sometimes conducts raids against the other one to steal reproductive cells, in order to produce more members for themselves.
+In the future, after an era of "political correctness and equality", humanity is divided into two warring factions based on sex and enters a brutal conflict known as the "Gender Wars".
+Each faction is a caricature of conventional gender stereotypes.
+The Male faction are crass jocks obsessed with alcohol and other "manly" things while the Females are vapid Valley Girl archetypes preoccupied with fashion and other stereotypically feminine interests.
+Both factions conduct raids against the other to steal cloning material and capture the other's leader.

-The player has to choose between the Male faction (who tries to capture the Matriarch) or the Female faction (who tries to capture the Patriarch).
-Regardless of the player's initial choice, the victorious faction of the two will put the remaining members of the defeated faction into servitude.
-The game ends by mentioning a rebellion caused by men and women working together, taking place a few years after the end of the Gender Wars.
+The player has to choose between the Male or the Female faction.
+Regardless of the player's choice, the victorious faction will put the remaining members of the defeated sex into servitude.
+The game ends with the narrator mentioning the player's faction was overthrown by rebellion caused by men and women working together, taking place a few years after the end of the Gender Wars.